Centre exempts national cyber security agency CERT-In from RTI Act purview

 The CERT-In, which is the country’s national cyber security agency, operates under the Ministry of Electronics and Information Technology.
 Experts have criticised its investigations of major data breaches in the country for lack of transparency.

 The agency’s exemption from the RTI Act comes amid its investigation into the Apple security notifications.
-In October, several Opposition leaders and journalistssaid that they received an alert from the iPhone manufacturer cautioning them against “state-sponsored attackers trying to remotely compromise” their phones.
+In October, several Opposition leaders and journalists said that they received an alert from the iPhone manufacturer cautioning them against “state-sponsored attackers trying to remotely compromise” their phones.

 On November 25, Apar Gupta, a policy expert and founding director of the Internet Freedom Foundation, in a social media post, said that the notification exempting CERT-In contains no reason for the action.